 As members of the Society of Rural Physicians of Canada (SRPC) and its Indigenous Committee, we are profoundly saddened by the discovery of the many unmarked graves containing the remains of Indigenous children at the sites of numerous residential schools across the country.
 We are reminded that we must all listen and acknowledge the truths of our colonial past and present.
 The SRPC strongly condemns the systemic racism in policy and decision-making that continues today as a direct result of our country’s colonial history.
 These policies have caused unquantifiable damage to Indigenous Peoples and continues to reverberate in our day-to-day work as rural and remote physicians.
 The SRPC believes our duty as healthcare providers is to identify legislation and health policies that lead to racially inequitable outcomes and challenge our current and future governments to move ahead on a path to truth and reconciliation.

-Read the full statement : Truth_and_Reconciliation_Statement_FINAL.pdf
+Read the full statement : Truth and Reconciliation Statement

 Recorded webinarsThe SRPC will record the Indigenous Education Series and make the videos available to everyone for self-guided learning.
 We recommend that you fill in the Linking Learning Activity through your Mainpro+ portal to get credits.
 If you have questions about registering or accessing the video, please get in touch with jennak@srpc.ca.
-RESOURCESThis information was compiled by Dr. Darlene Kitty and Ms. Lisa Abel, Indigenous Program - Faculty of Medicine Watch all the videos in the series and share them with your peers. |
+Watch all the videos in the series and share them with your peers. | RESOURCESThis information was compiled by Dr. Darlene Kitty and Ms. Lisa Abel, Indigenous Program - Faculty of Medicine This resource list has been compiled by National Centre for Truth and Reconciliation | Centre national pour la vérité et la réconciliation It includes links to Resources for Learning, Courses, books, Videos/documentaries, Podcasts. |

 Our third webinar, with Dr. Karen Lawford, PhD, RSC Registered midwife, Anishinaabe midwife Assistant Professor, Department of Gender Studies Queen’s University.
 Moderated by Dr. Sarah Giles.